XLDTechLabs/XLD-Endpoints/README.md

   "reward": [Double]
 }

-* user_id - This is the "id" return in 2.
+* user_id - This is the "id" returned in 2.
 Authenticating a User
 ```

 ```